 Not everyone is a super shopper, especially me, and super-especially when it comes to great gift ideas for clients.
 Some of us need months to come up with the perfect gift for people we know and love.
 So what happens when we need a last minute gift idea to say, “Thanks!” or “I appreciate your business” to that special client?
 We totally freak.
-Unless of course we have this Mike Michalowicz super sexy and easy “Client Gift-Giving Guide,” which I am so sharing with you.
+Unless you have this “Client Gift-Giving Guide,” which I am so sharing with you.
 Check it out, you are minutes away from getting your client the perfect gift:

 14. An Unlimited Number of Books.
 BookSwim is the Netflix for books.
 They offer newly released hardcover and paperback titles from The New York Times Best Seller List and Oprah’s Book Club.
 The only thing that kinda sucks about this place is that they don’t carry The Toilet Paper Entrepreneur or The Pumpkin Plan.
 WTF?